AnnikaTjuka/annikatjuka.github.io/index.md

 Tjuka, Annika, Lena Weißmann, and Kilu von Prince (2019). "[Habitual aspect as a property of text spans.](/papers/tjuka2019_LTC_habitual_aspect.pdf)"  In _Proceedings of 9<sup>th</sup> Language & Technology Conference._ Adam Mickiewicz University, Poznań, Poland.

-### Posters

-**2019**

-(accepted) August. _A cross-linguistic study of body-part metaphors and their cognitive basis._ 52th Annual Meeting of the Societas Linguistica Europaea.
-Leipzig University, Germany.

-(accepted) July. _'The leg of the table' - Universal patterns of mapping body-part terms to object and landscape properties._ Concepts of Humans and Nature between Specificity and Universality.
-Johannes Gutenberg-Universität, Mainz, Germany.

-(accepted) July.
-With  Huong Thi Thu Nguyen and Katharina Spalek. _Shirts, scarves, or socks – Remembering focus alternatives in Vietnamese._ Summer Neurolinguistics School 2019.
-National Research University Higher School of Economics, Center for Language and Brain, Moskow, Russia.

-March. _[The heel of the bread and the tongue of the sea - Body-part metaphors in object and landscape terms.](/posters/poster_metaphor_oxford.pdf)_ The Creative Power of Metaphor.
-Worcester College, Oxford, United Kingdom.

 ### Talks

 **2019**

 (accepted) September. _Revealing cognitive patterns: A cross-linguistic study of body-part metaphors._ 13<sup>th</sup> International Conference of the Association for Linguistic Typology, Pavia, IT.

-(accepted) August. _Cross-linguistic patterns of body-part metaphors._ Metaphor Festival 2019 conference, Amsterdam, NL.

 (accepted) August.
 With Lena Weißmann and Kilu von Prince. _Tagging modality in Oceanic languages of Melanesia._ The 13<sup>th</sup> Linguistic Annotation Workshop, Florence, IT.